Catch accessibility problems on your website before visitors run into them.

 Contrast issues

-Bad headings and landmarks
+Bad headings and page structure

-Repeatable DOM-level failures across many pages
+Code-level issues found across many pages

 Needs human verification (we'll flag it)